Anruth2003/Credit_Card_Analaysis_Project/README.md

 This project presents a complete **credit risk prediction workflow** built using Python and Machine Learning.
 The notebook (`Bank_Goodcredit.ipynb`) includes data cleaning, preprocessing, feature engineering, model development, evaluation, and hyperparameter tuning.

-> **Note:**
-> Although the notebook contains sections related to database reading, this version of the README assumes **you are working with CSV files only**, as requested.

 ---